digbmc/dssf-2020/lessons/data.md

   - Write a reflection about it.

-## Data Exploration Activity
+## Data exploration activity

 Take notes on your observation & be ready to share back:

 1. Find a dataset you'd like to explore

   - What's the subject?
   - Why did you choose it?
   - How was the data collected?
   - What types of data does it include?
 E.G numbers, dates, geographic locations, controlled categories, strings.
   - What do you want to show others about your data?

 2. Use Excel, OpenRefine, or [Data Basic](https://databasic.io/en/wtfcsv/) to start exploring your data.
 What stories or observations emerge?
 How might you want to display or visualize it?

-3. Create one or two visualizations of your data using one of the tools we've discussed (Palladio, Raw Graphs, Excel, etc.)
+3. Create one or two visualizations of your data using one of the tools we've discussed (Palladio, Raw Graphs, Excel, etc.).
+Need ideas for picking an appropriate type of viz?
+Check out [from Data to Viz](https://www.data-to-viz.com/)

 5. Optional: draw your own data viz.